 Just because something is natural doesn’t mean it’s safe.

-I was very surprised by how many readers shared their 2015 goals for essential oils.
+A few years ago I asked readers to share their goals for essential oils.
 These quotes are actual comments people shared:

 I’m not going to pick on them, but it worries me.